dariamrk/shakespr/README.md

 # Shakespr - AI-Powered Relocation Assistant
-> To be, or not to be, that is the question
+> To be, or not to be, that is the question.

 ## Overview
 Shakespr is a Telegram bot designed to help people make informed decisions about international relocation.
 It provides real-world cost of living data, lifestyle comparisons, and personalized recommendations to help users evaluate potential destinations.